 ASEAN kicks off summits with China, Gulf states amid US tariff threat

-The 10-member regional bloc is set to hold its first-ever three-way summit with China and the GCC as part of a bid to bolster economic resilience.
+The 10-member regional bloc holds its first-ever three-way summit with China and the GCC as part of a bid to bolster economic resilience.

-Southeast Asian leaders are set to hold their first ever summit with China and the six-member Gulf Cooperation Council (GCC), as they seek to insulate their trade-dependent economies from the effect of steep tariffs from the United States.
+Southeast Asian leaders are holding their first ever summit with China and the six-member Gulf Cooperation Council (GCC), as they seek to insulate their trade-dependent economies from the effect of steep tariffs from the United States.

-The meeting, in the Malaysian capital, Kuala Lumpur, is taking place on Tuesday, on the second day of the annual summit of the 10-member Association of Southeast Asian Nations (ASEAN).
+The meeting, in the Malaysian capital, Kuala Lumpur, takes place on Tuesday, on the second day of the annual summit of the 10-member Association of Southeast Asian Nations (ASEAN).

 Recommended Storieslist of 4 items